Hemp Extract Methods

 It is important to note that oil extracted from hemp seeds is quite different from oil that comes from the rest of the plant, because the seeds do not contain any phytocannabinoids.
 Some brands will label hemp seed oil as simply “hemp oil”, which is technically correct but potentially misleading if the goal is to purchase a product that contains CBD.

 Hemp is the optimal variety of cannabis extract to use for CBD products because it naturally produces higher amounts of CBD.
 Conversely, hemp typically contains very little THC, which helps to keep it under the maximum federal allowance of 0.3% for full spectrum products.
+This low level of THC in Hemp is important due to the legal status of CBD across the United States.

 We’ll go into detail about the various methods extracting of oil from hemp material.